nl-design-system/rijkshuisstijl-community/README.md

 ### Proprietary

 Branding, fonts and other assets should often not be part of the EUPL license.
 By adding those in the `proprietary` packages they are legally excluded based on the LICENSE and NOTICE files.
 Each rijksoverheid organisation working with a NL Design System thema can add their theme as a package here.

+### Who is working on this project?

+This project is a collaboration between front-end developers, designers, and enthusiasts from various fields within the IT sector and government organizations.

 ## Links